List of languages in the Eurovision Song Contest: Winners by language

-Between 1966 and 1972, and again between 1977 and 1998, countries were only permitted to perform in a official, national, or regional language of their country.
+Between 1966 and 1972, and again between 1977 and 1998, countries were only permitted to perform in an official, national, or regional language of their country.
 Since language restrictions were last lifted in 1999, only four songs in non-English languages have won: "Molitva" wan performed in Serbian, "Amar pelos dois" in Portuguese, "Zitti e buoni" in Italian, and "Stefania" in Ukrainian.
 Also, the winning entries for and combined lyrics in English with Ukrainian and Crimean Tatar, respectively.

 In 2017, "Amar pelos dois" became the first Portuguese-language song to win the contest, the first winner since 2007 to both be in a language that had never produced a winning song before and be entirely in a language other than English.
-Among all Eurovision winning entries, only Ukraine's were performed in more than one language.
+Among all Eurovision winning entries, only Ukraine's were performed (intermixed lyrics in one version) in more than one language.

 2021 was the first year since 1995, and the first since language restrictions were last lifted in 1999, that the top three songs were all sung in a non-English language: Italian (first) and French (second and third).